Matteo-Falasconi/Matteo-Falasconi/README.md

 ## About Me
 - My name is Matteo Falasconi
-- I am currently a second year computer science student at Heritage College
+- I am currently a third year computer science student at Heritage College
 - I like coding and art

 ## Interested in Learning